Healthy Pumpkin Muffins

 - Additions.
 I added chocolate chips and topped the muffins with pecans, but you can customize these with your favorite add-in’s.

-How to make pumpkin chocolate chip muffins
+How to make pumpkin oat muffins

 Pro tip: Gather all of your ingredients before you begin as this recipe goes quickly!